Alecampoy/CABD_Scripts/Old Scripts for users/README.md

-This folder contains non curated scripts for a particular task for a Image analysis unit user
+This folder contains non curated scripts for a particular task for a ALMIA Image analysis unit user